Great Spas of Europe (Czechia)

-Great Spas of Europe is part of the Tentative list of Germany in order to qualify for inclusion in the World Heritage List.
+Great Spas of Europe (Czechia) is part of the Tentative list of Czechia in order to qualify for inclusion in the World Heritage List.

 The coordinates shown for all tentative sites were produced as a community effort.
 They are not official and may change on inscription.

 The story of this transnational nomination began in 2008 when "The Spa of Luhačovice" was deferred by the WHC.
 The ABE evaluation was clear: no OUV for Luhačovice alone, but ICOMOS recommended a thematic study on European spa towns.
 Initially, a total of 16 spa towns from seven countries were included in the tentative list.
 In 2016, the number was reduced to eleven.
 Interestingly, Luhačovice did not make it to the final nomination.The nomination website Great Spas of Europe provides photos and brief summaries of each spa, and links to their official websites.
 The nomination focuses on the development of European spa tradition between the 18th and early 20th centuries with its heyday in the 19th century.
 It only consists of spa towns with hot and mineral springs, seaside resorts are not included.

 I visited the three sites of the Bohemian Spa Triangle on Easter weekend 2018.